cashapp/zipline/zipline-loader/README.md

 ## Manifest

-The Zipline Loader uses a manifest JSON file to enumerate all Zipline files, code signatures, and other metadata required to load all code for an application into a Zipline engine instance and run the application.
+The Zipline Loader uses a manifest JSON file to enumerate all Zipline files, code signatures, and other metadata required to load all code for an application into a Zipline instance and run the application.

 - `unsigned`: Each Manifest is signed to provide trusted code from build to client.
 Some manifest fields have a lower security requirement and not signing them makes hermetic, incremental builds, and caching easier so are nested in the `unsigned` keyspace to not be included in manifest signatures.
   - `signatures`: Map of signing key names to the hex-encoded signatures.